 Chill out.
 While I think it’s commendable that a lot of people strive for fit greatness, I think far too many of us get so caught up by drag lines that we can’t see the forest for the trees (or the jeans for our knees!)
 Nobody else is paying that much attention to the back of your thighs and you’re still looking better than you do in RTW, so just take a big, deep, cleansing breath and be okay with it not being 100% perfect.
 If you need a reminder of why perfection and fear will ruin your sewing, read this post and stop talking yourself out of trying new things or enjoying the things that you make.

-My biggest piece of advice for non-stretch jeans is to actually wear your first pair for a full day before you come to any conclusions.
+My biggest piece of advice is to ALWAYS baste your side seams and test the fit before sewing them for real, each and every time.
+Denim varies SO much that I often find I need to let out or take in jeans with each make.
+For non-stretch jeans, it’s important to actually wear your first pair for a full day before you come to any conclusions.
 Denim can relax a great deal and things you notice when you first try them on might become non-issues once you’ve stretched out your seams a bit.
 This is especially true with that back seat curve!
 I find it a smidge tight on my prodigious booty whenever I make a new pair, but its generally feels perfect after it loosens up after a few hours.
-Also keep in mind that Morgan does fit on the slim side (especially for the smaller sizes).
-I drafted them this way since non-stretch jeans can go up a whole size with a little wear.
-If you like a loose boyfriend jean, size up.
-Keep in mind that you may want to size up only through the hip and leg so they still hit at the right spot on your waist.

 SHORTEN CROTCH ADJUSTMENT